- Home

 Sponsored content

 To shine a light on this shift, we’ve partnered with GreenAcres Living Memorial Parks.
 You won’t see rows of gravestones in these parks; instead, you’ll find beautiful, natural, open spaces where you feel comforted by nature.
-Their living memorial parks offer unique places to honour your loved one while providing a place for the living to create new rituals – a space to reflect, remember and celebrate a life well lived.
+Their living memorial parks offer unique locations to honour your loved one while providing a place for the living to create new rituals – a space to reflect, remember and celebrate a life well lived.

-So how exactly are living memorial parks transforming the way we remember loved ones?
+So, how exactly are living memorial parks transforming the way we remember loved ones?
 And why are more people taking the time to pre-plan funerals?

 What are living memorial parks?